open-simh/.github/docs/simdocs/sds_doc.md

 accepts one switch value to optionally suppress recording of instructions in a particular CPU mode:

-SET --n CPU HISTORY=n don't record if in normal mode
+SET –n CPU HISTORY=n don’t record if in normal mode

-SET --m CPU HISTORY=n don't record if in monitor mode
+SET –m CPU HISTORY=n don’t record if in monitor mode

-SET --u CPU HISTORY=n don't record if in user mode
+SET –u CPU HISTORY=n don’t record if in user mode

 The SDS 940 simulator implements four types of execution breakpoints, controlled by command line switches:

--e break if P equals address, unqualified by machine mode
+\-e break if P equals address, unqualified by machine mode

--m break if P equals address, machine in monitor mode
+\-m break if P equals address, machine in monitor mode

--n break if P equals address, machine in normal (SDS 930) mode
+\-n break if P equals address, machine in normal (SDS 930) mode

--u break if P equals address, machine in user mode
+\-u break if P equals address, machine in user mode

-Breakpoint commands default to --e behavior if no switch is specified.
+Breakpoint commands default to –e behavior if no switch is specified.

 ### Next Command